Absolute risk frequently asked questions (FAQs)

 If a patient considers themselves ‘transgender’, what gender should be used for absolute risk assessment?

-The patient’s birth gender should be used for assessment of absolute CVD risk.
+The patient’s birth gender should be used for assessment of absolute cardiovascular risk.

 How were the NVDPA Guidelines for absolute cardiovascular disease risk developed?